Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Electronic Laboratory Information Management System.

-(a) The Department of State Police shall obtain, implement, and maintain an Electronic Laboratory Information Management System (LIMS) to efficiently and effectively track all evidence submitted for forensic testing.
+(a) The Illinois State Police shall obtain, implement, and maintain an Electronic Laboratory Information Management System (LIMS) to efficiently and effectively track all evidence submitted for forensic testing.
 At a minimum, the LIMS shall record:

 (1) the criminal offense or suspected criminal